Krastes/Krastes/README.md

 - 👋 Hi, I’m Krastes.
-- 👀 I’m interested in GameDev
+- 👀 I’m interested in AI Dev
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning Python
-- ⚡ Dream: Create own game
+- ⚡ Dream: Create own "Neuro-Sama"

 <!---
 Krastes/Krastes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.